revbayes/revbayes.github.io/tutorials/convergence/index.md

 {% figure plotESS %}
 <img src="figures/results_plots.png" width="800" />
 {% figcaption %}
 The plots generated with Convenience for summarizing and visualizing the results from the convergence assessment.
 The top-left figure shows the histogram of calculated ESS values for the model parameters (continuous parameters).
 The bottom-left figure shows the histogram of calculated ESS for the splits.
 In both histograms the grey dotted lines represents the threshold of 625.
 The bottom-right plot is the histogram of the Kolmogorov-Smirnov (KS) for the model parameters, the dotted grey line represents the threshold for the KS test.
-The bottom-left figure shows the observed difference is split frequencies in the red dots and the expected difference between split frequencies (EDSF) in the grey curve.
+The bottom-left figure shows the observed difference is split frequencies in the green dots and the expected difference between split frequencies (EDSF) in the grey curve.
+For all plots, the grey area shows where the parameters should be for convergence to be achieved.
 {% endfigcaption %}
 {% endfigure %}

 We can see that, for all figures, all continuous parameters and splits have an ESS above the threshold.
 This is what we would have expected for a MCMC that has converged.
 The KS histogram shows that all KS values calculated for the continuous parameters are below the threshold.
 This means that the parameters are drawn from the same distribution for both runs of our analysis.
 Therefore, if convergence is achieved for a given analysis, the histogram for the KS values should be similiar to this plot.
-The calculated differences in split frequencies fall below the threshold curve in gray.
+The calculated differences in split frequencies fall below the threshold curve in grey.
 When convergence is not achieved, some dots would be above the threshold curve.

 It is also possible to plot the histogram of the KS values for the comparisons one-on-one when the MCMC analysis have more than 2 runs.
 The function for this plot is `plotKS.pooled`.